 Jazz FM launched, Acid Jazz was born with Eddie Pillar’s new label and Gilles Peterson’s Talkin’ Loud label released the Young Disciples’ Apparently Nothin’ featuring the vocals of Carleen Anderson.
 I got involved in a regular jazz club at my local, The Tudor Arms in Watford, where I heard the incredible vocals of Liane Caroll, Claire Martin and the late Tina May for the first time, with their accompanying bands each broadening my experience of the music.

 There was one venue – the Rose & Crown pub in King’s Langley – that was particularly great.
 Run by Mike Holroyd, he put bands on 3-4 nights a week featuring jazz fusion, soul, funk and blues and finished off the weekend with a Sunday lunchtime jazz session.
 Being a small venue, there was much more to it than just listening to the band.
 It was great for meeting the musicians, talking music with them, learning and finding out what else they had going on.
 I remember some great collaborations featuring the young Phil Mulford on bass (Sax Appeal, System X) that played there a few times.
 It was all really energising for an aspiring bass player!

 Music Spoken Here, by John McLaughlin, was one of the first jazz albums I listened to, having borrowed the LP from Watford library, along with Miles Davis’ Tutu.
-The title perfectly encapsulates the experience I enjoyed as a new musician and listener in those small, intimate venues some 30 years ago and that I will be recreating through this project in various venues throughout Worcestershire and the West Midlands until I find a suitable, permanent home.
+The title perfectly encapsulates the experience I enjoyed as a new musician and listener in those small, intimate venues some 30 years ago and that I aim to recreate through this project in what has become our home at The Marr’s Bar, in Worcester.